Induktr/BrainMessenger/.clinerules/clinerules.md

 - GraphQL is used for API communication
 - WebSockets are used for real-time messaging
 - Redis is used for caching
-- Nhost and AWS S3 are used for storage
+- Neon (PostgreSQL) and Cloudflare R2 are used for database and storage respectively
 - Firebase is used for notifications
 - Kafka is used for queues
 - Stripe is used for payments